 It is important to keep the genital area clean.
 However, washing the area too much may encourage further irritation, especially if abrasive sponges or flannels are used.
+Uncircumcised males should pull back the foreskin in order to wash the head of the penis.

 Wash with warm water and an emollient soap substitute or use your usual leave-on emollient cream for washing.
-Avoid soaps, antiseptic washes, moist tissue wipes, bubble bath, deodorant, perfume, fragrance or any other products that could irritate and dry out the skin.
+Avoid soaps, antiseptic washes, moist tissue wipes, bubble bath, deodorant, perfume, fragrance and any other products that could irritate and dry out the skin.
 Also, avoid using shampoo in the bath or shower since it could inadvertently come into contact with the genital area and cause irritation.
 If you do need to shampoo your hair in the bath, apply your emollient cream to the genital skin first and then rinse it off after you have rinsed your hair.